cypreess/snipty/README.md

 * manage a `snippets.txt` file to explicitly enumerate your snippet dependencies in the code,
 * allow easy tracking of snippets changes.

-You can read about [how Snipty was born and what problem it tries to address](https://medium.com/@krisdorosz/how-to-use-code-snippets-and-stay-sane-987a2a54c571).
+You can read about [how Snipty was born and what problem it tries to address](https://medium.com/@krisdorosz/how-to-use-code-snippets-and-stay-sane-987a2a54c571) in the Medium post.

 ## Quickstart